mpavelka/miloslavpavelka-blog/_posts/2020-02-20-aes-encryption-in-android-and-python.md

 HuhcyjmfByaD2kv1FUfVj1cC3rbitQ==
 ```

-The first output is obviously larger than the second one.
+The first output is larger than the second one.
 So what are the extra bytes at the end of the first output?

 The answer is that **Javax.crypto implementation automatically appends the authentication tag to the final output**.

-> In [Galois/Counter Mode (GCM)](https://en.wikipedia.org/wiki/Galois/Counter_Mode) of operation for ciphers like AES, **authentication tag** is used for verification of integrity of the data.
+> In [Galois/Counter Mode (GCM)](https://en.wikipedia.org/wiki/Galois/Counter_Mode) of operation for ciphers like AES, **authentication tag** is used for verification of the integrity of the data.

-To achieve the same output in Python, following code must be written instead:
+To achieve the same output in Python, the following code must be written instead:

 ```python
 encrypted_text_bytes + aes_encryptor.tag